Differentially Private Joint Independence Test: Introduction

+\item \textbf{Failure of Bootstrap Under Privacy.} We illustrate that private bootstrap dHSIC differs fundamentally from private permutation dHSIC, even though both are implemented via the same private resampling procedure.
+The private permutation statistic has vanishing sensitivity and uniform power, whereas its bootstrap counterpart faces a non-vanishing sensitivity barrier and can be inconsistent even against fixed alternatives.
+This gap reveals that the permutation construction is essential for obtaining meaningful privacy-power guarantees in this problem.

+\item \textbf{Uniform Power and Minimax Optimality.} We characterize the minimum separation required by dpdHSIC under both the dHSIC metric and the $L_2$ metric.
+We further demonstrate that the proposed test attains minimax optimal power across different privacy regimes under the dHSIC metric.
+Our uniform power improves the polynomial factors in the error rates of the general result in \citet[Theorem~4]{Kim2026DPP} to logarithmic factors.
+We also analyze the U-statistic counterpart in Appendix~\ref{sec_u_dhsic}, which further illustrates the bias-privacy trade-off between the U- and V-statistics. \end{itemize}

 The rest of the paper is organized as follows.
-In Section \ref{sec_pre}, we recall the fundamental concepts of differential privacy and the reproducing kernel Hilbert space.
-Section \ref{sec_dp_resampling} introduces the differentially private resampling test with theoretical guarantee on privacy, size and power.
-Section \ref{sec_dpdhsic} implements the differentially private permutation test to dHSIC and shows inconsistency of the bootstrap one.
-We further delve into the minimax analysis for the proposed permutation test.
-Empirical performance from numerical simulations and real data is reported in Section \ref{sec_simulation} and Section \ref{sec_realdata}, respectively.
-We conclude the paper and discuss the future directions in Section \ref{sec_discussion}.
-The additional minimax results on permutation U-statistic, all the proofs and technical lemmas and are included in the appendix.
+Section~\ref{sec_dhsic_resampling} reviews the dHSIC statistic for joint independence testing and non-private resampling tests.
+Section~\ref{sec_dpdhsic} introduces the DP resampling test, applies it to permutation dHSIC, and shows that the bootstrap counterpart suffers from inconsistent power.
+Section~\ref{sec_power_minimax} investigates the uniform power and minimax optimality of the proposed permutation test under the dHSIC and $L_2$ metrics.
+Empirical performance based on numerical simulations and real data is reported in Sections~\ref{sec_simulation} and~\ref{sec_realdata}, respectively.
+We conclude the paper and discuss future directions in Section~\ref{sec_discussion}.
+Preliminaries, additional results on the U-statistic, and all proofs and technical lemmas are included in the Appendix.